OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-07.md

     };
     ```
     d.
 Add the logging mechanism to the container as "logger"
+    - Create a new Monolog logger named "my_logger"
+    - Create a handler to write log info to a file
+    - Add handler for writing to file to Logger
     ```php
     $container['logger'] = function($c) {
         $logger = new \Monolog\Logger('my_logger');